CERTCC/Vultron/docs/topics/process_models/cs/cs_model.md

 For the CS model, an input symbol $\sigma^{cs} \in \Sigma^{cs}$ is "read" when a Participant observes a change in status (a Vendor is notified and exploit code has been published, etc.).
-For the sake of simplicity, we begin with the assumption that observations are globally known---that is, a status change observed by any CVD Participant is known to all.
+For the sake of simplicity, we begin with the assumption that observations are globally known&mdash;that is, a status change observed by any CVD Participant is known to all.
 In the real world, we believe the [Formal Vultron Protocol](../../../reference/formal_protocol/index.md) is poised to ensure eventual